-Statutory Notice Requirements: Contract Termination or Expiration [24 CFR 983.206]
+Statutory Notice Requirements: Contract Termination or Expiration [24 CFR 983.206; FR Notice 1/18/17; Notice PIH 2017-21]

-Not less than one year before the HAP contract terminates, or if the owner refuses to renew the HAP contract, the owner must notify the PHA and assisted tenants of the termination.
+Not less than one year before the HAP contract terminates, or if the owner refuses to renew the HAP contract, the owner must notify OHA and assisted tenants of the termination.
 The notice must be provided in the form prescribed by HUD.
 If the owner does not give timely notice, the owner must permit the tenants in assisted units to remain in their units for the required notice period with no increase in the tenant portion of their rent, and with no eviction as a result of the owner's inability to collect an increased tenant portion of rent.
 An owner may renew the terminating contract for a period of time sufficient to give tenants one-year advance notice under such terms as HUD may require.
+For families who wish to remain at the property, the HCV tenant-based assistance would not begin until the owner's required notice period ends.